-As mentioned earlier, the TCP-unfriendly cwnd growth and incorrect retransmissions during changeover occur due to current inadequacies of SCTP - (i) the sender is unable to distinguish SACKs for transmissions from SACKs for retransmissions, and (ii) the sender's congestion control mechanism is unaware of the occurrence of a changeover, and hence is unable to identify reordering introduced due to changeover.
-Addressing either of these inadequacies will solve the more important problem of TCP-unfriendly cwnd growth.
-The Rhein Algorithm [8] solves the problem by addressing (i).
+Rhein Algorithm in [6], which solves the problem by addressing (i).
 In this section, we propose solutions which solve the problem by addressing (ii).
 In other words, the following solutions introduce changeover awareness in the sender's congestion control mechanism.

 The cwnd overgrowth occurs due to the sender misinterpreting SACK feedback, and incorrectly sending fast retransmissions.
-Changeover aware congestion control (CACC) algorithms curb the TCP-unfriendly cwnd growth by eliminating these improper fast retransmissions.
-The key in a CACC algorithm is maintaining state at the sender for each destination when changeover happens.
+We propose changeover aware congestion control (CACC) algorithms which curb the TCP-unfriendly cwnd growth by eliminating these improper fast retransmissions.
+The key idea in a CACC algorithm is maintaining state at the sender for each destination when changeover happens.
 On receipt of a SACK, the sender selectively increases the missing report count for TSNs in the retransmission list, thus preventing incorrect fast retransmissions.

 Section 4.1 describes the Conservative CACC (C-CACC) algorithm which has the disadvantage that in the face of loss, a significant number of TSNs could potentially wait for a retransmission timeout when they could have been fast retransmitted.
-In Section 4.2, we describe the Split Fast Retransmit CACC (SFR-CACC) algorithm which alleviates this disadvantage.
-We verify the effectiveness of the SFR-CACC algorithm through simulation in Section 4.3.
-In Section 5, we discuss the advantages of the CACC algorithms over the Rhein algorithm in solving the cwnd overgrowth problem.
+In section 4.2, we describe the Split Fast Retransmit CACC (SFR-CACC) algorithm which alleviates this disadvantage.
+We verify the effectiveness of the SFR-CACC algorithm through simulation in section 4.3.
+In section 4.4, we discuss the advantages of the CACC algorithms over the Rhein algorithm in solving the cwnd overgrowth problem.